 NAME DATA TYPE DESCRIPTION AgentName ? string The name of the application that generated the parent message or XJMF .
 Both the company name and the product name MAY appear, and SHOULD be consistent between versions of the application.
 AgentVersion ? string The version of the application that generated the parent message or XJMF .
 The format of the version string MAY vary from one application to another, but SHOULD be consistent for an individual application.
 Author? string Human readable description of the employee that entered the message.
-XIMF/Header/@Author SHOULD NOT be specified.
-DescriptiveName?
+XJMF/Header/@Author SHOULD NOT be specified.
+DescriptiveName ?
 New in XJDF 2.1 string Human readable descriptive name of the parent message, audit or XJMF .
 DeviceID NMTOKEN Unique identifier of the sender.
 ICSVersions?
 NMTOKENS CIP4 Interoperability Conformance Specification (ICS) Versions that the sender complies with.
-The value of @ISCVersions SHALL conform to the value format described in > Section 3.1.1 ICS Versions Value. ? סו ID Identifies the parent message. @ID SHALL be present if Subscription is present in the parent Query .
-PersonalID ?
+The value of @ISCVersions SHALL conform to the value format described in > Section 3.1.1 ICS Versions Value.
+ID ?
+Modified in XJDF 2.2 ID If present, @ID SHALL identify the parent message or XJMF and SHALL be unique for all messages and XJMF initiated by the Sender. @ID SHALL be present if Subscription is present in the parent Query. @ID SHOULD be present if the parent is a Response or Signal.
+Modification note: The requirements for the scope of uniqueness were clarified in XJDF 2.2.
+PersonalID?
 NMTOKEN Machine readable identifier of the employee that entered the message.
 XJMF/Header/@PersonalID SHOULD NOT be specified. refID ?
 NMTOKEN @refID SHALL identify a message that the parent of this Header responds to.
 If the parent is a Response, this SHALL be Header/@ID of the initiating Query or Command.
 If the parent is a Signal, this SHALL be Header/@ID of the initiating Query.
 Note: The data type is NMTOKEN because the referenced Header/@ID need not be in the same XML document.
 Time dateTime Date and time when the message was generated.